WUFI Pro: Heat & Moisture Simulation Workshop

 Joseph Little, BArch, MSc Arch.
-AEES, Principal, Building Life Consultancy, Ireland
+AEES, Dublin Institute of Technology

-Joseph Little is the principal of Joseph Little Architects and Building Life Consultancy, and also Assistant Head of School at Dublin School of Architecture (DIT).
-He graduated from the UCD School of Architecture in 1996 and from the Graduate School of the Environment at the Centre for Alternative Technology in 2008.
+Joseph Little is Assistant Head of School at Dublin School of Architecture in Technical University Dublin (which replaces DIT on 1st January 2019).
+He is programme chair of MSc in Building Performance (Energy Efficiency in Design) which has a blended online mode of delivery.
+He graduated from the UCD School of Architecture in 1996 and from the Graduate School of the Environment at the Centre for Alternative Technology, Wales, in 2008.
 Joseph set-up his own practice in 2003 when he realised that his passion for low energy, environmental building design could only be realised outside of mainstream architectural practices and launched Building Life Consultancy in February 2009.

 What did delegates say about previous WUFI® Pro Workshops?

 "Very good ... most useful was an overview of WUFI Pro, its function, versatility and application in many areas giving me a better appreciation of the software ...
 Enjoyed the case studies."